svkozak/skills/README.md

 # skills

-Collection of reusable skills for the pi coding agent.
+Collection of reusable skills for the pi coding agent (or any other agent supporting [skills](https://agentskills.io/home)).

 ## Contents